liberda/HTTP.sh/docs/template.md

 You should excercise caution when handling the temporary arrays; Calling `unset elem` on the end of each loop may be a good idea if you can't guarantee that all of your elements will always have values.
-Otherwise, values from previous iterations may leak to the current one, causing confusion.
+Otherwise, values from previous iterations may leak to the current one, potentially causing confusion.

 ## Loop indexes